-The Third and Fourth Learning Sessions - with Mentors
+The Third and Fourth Learning Sessions

-These third and fourth learning sessions focus on learning to companion, with the assistance of mentors (experienced companions).
-If mentors are not available, see the section "Sharing the Prayer without Mentors" below.
-The guidelines in this section are for mentors who are facilitating the third and fourth learning sessions of Companioned Prayer.
+The third and fourth learning sessions focus on learning to companion.
+The guidelines in this section are for mentors (experienced companions) who are facilitating the third and fourth learning sessions of a small group Companioned Prayer program.

-Overall, learning the prayer in these sessions will continue to be experientially based (that is, learning from praying and sharing), rather than based on detailed instruction in the prayer or companioning processes.
+Overall, continuing to learn the prayer in these sessions will continue to be experientially based (that is, learning from praying and sharing), rather than based on detailed instruction in the prayer or companioning processes.
 These two sessions do, however, provide the opportunity to learn how to companion another person, when a person feels ready to try companioning.